 “When the government deposits social welfare payments or other subsidies directly into women’s digital bank accounts, the impact is amazing.
-Women gain decision-making power in their homes, and with more financial tools at their disposal they invest in their families’ prosperity and help drive broad economic growth.” said Melinda Gates, Co-Chair of the Bill & Melinda Gates Foundation, said.
+Women gain decision-making power in their homes, and with more financial tools at their disposal, they invest in their families’ prosperity and help drive broad economic growth.”
+Melinda Gates, Co-Chair of the Bill & Melinda Gates Foundation, said.

 Gender gaps in financial inclusion